-Each state has its own version of Child Protective Services, commonly referred to as CPS.
-But each department has the same goal — investigating reports of abuse, neglect and exploitation — and if they find evidence of these crimes, they step in and take measures to help the victims and prosecute those responsible.
+Every state has its own CPS department.
+While there may be procedural and legislative differences, each one has the same goal: investigating reports of abuse, neglect and exploitation.
+If they find evidence of these crimes, they have a statutory duty to intervene and take all necessary measures to help the victims and prosecute those who are responsible.

 Nobody wants to be the person who didn't call CPS when they had concerns about a child and abuse or neglect later comes to light.
 But equally, nobody wants to get someone who hasn't done anything wrong into trouble.
 Calling CPS on a friend, relative or acquaintance can be a hugely difficult choice to make, but here are some professional guidelines to help you decide whether it's the right thing to do.

 According to Emily Mendez, former private-practice psychotherapist and mandated reporter (a professional required to make a report of suspected abuse when they have reasonable cause to suspect that a child is a victim of child abuse), there are three different circumstances in which you might consider calling CPS.